 The Best Down Jacket for Men Review

-What is the best mid-to-lightweight down jacket available on the market today?
-We evaluated nine jackets in side-by-side tests over the course of two years, testing in the damp mid-altitudes of Washington state and New Zealand, to the extreme cold of Antarctica, to the dry, high altitude regions of the Colorado Rockies.
-Testing each jacket to its limit, we ranked each one based upon its performance for warmth, weight, water resistance, compressibility, style, and features.
-Keep reading for the complete review; you'll find out which contender is the best overall, which jackets we recommend for specific purposes, and how we evaluated for each metric.
+What is the best down jacket on the market?
+Over the course of two years, we purchased nine mid- to lightweight down jackets and evaluated them via a barrage of side-by-side tests and backcountry expeditions.
+Our assessments took place in environments such as the damp mid-altitudes of Washington state and New Zealand, the extreme cold of Antarctica, and the dry, high-altitude regions of the Colorado Rockies.
+Testing each jacket to its limit, we ranked each one based on its performance for warmth, weight, water resistance, compressibility, style, and features.
+Keep reading for the complete review; you'll find out which contender is the best overall, which ones we recommend for specific purposes, and how we evaluated for each metric.

 Read the full review below >

 |Displaying 1 - 5 of 9||<< Previous | View All | Next >>|

 Analysis and Award Winners